University of Michigan School of Dentistry: History

 In 1957, plans for a new dental building attached to the Kellogg Building were released.
 Construction began in 1966 on the project; at the time, the building contract of $17.3 million was the largest in university history.
 The new building on North University Avenue was dedicated in 1971.

 In 1965, researchers from the School of Dentistry made their first trip to Egypt to study the orthodontics of ancient Egypt and Nubia.
 In 1976, researchers from the school discovered the 3,000-year-old mummy of Tiye, a Great Royal Wife to the Egyptian pharaoh Amenhotep III; the mummy's identity was confirmed by tests at the School of Dentistry.

 In 1967, the school established the Dental Research Institute, one of five nationwide funded by the National Institute of Dental Research.
 In 1972, the school established its summer dental community outreach clinics in Adrian and Stockbridge, Michigan; the program expanded to the Traverse City area in the following year.

+In 1975, Jessica Rickert became the first female American Indian dentist in America upon graduating from the school.
+She was a member of the Prairie Band Potawatomi Nation, and a direct descendant of the Indian chief Wahbememe (Whitepigeon).

 In 1998, renovations to the Kellogg Building began.
 On 1999, the school awarded its first two doctoral degrees in oral health sciences.
 In 2000, the school became the first in the nation to host the "Scientific Frontiers in Clinical Dentistry" program, with more than 1,500 dentists from across the country attending.
 The same year, the school announced five new community partnerships to provide oral health care services to the underserved across Michigan.